-WiFiRanger's Poplar indoor router is the most basic unit in the lineup of "TetherPoint" indoor routers that are designed to easily pair with a WiFiRanger Converge (Teton, Denali, or Everest) installed on an RV roof.
+WiFiRanger's Poplar router is the most basic indoor unit in their Converge lineup of routers, designed to easily pair with a Converge outdoor router (Teton, Denali, or Everest) installed on an RV roof.
 It began shipping in October 2019.

-But the Poplar also works standalone - and if you do not need the roof-mounted features, the Poplar by itself is an exceptional value with plenty of future upgrade potential.
+But the Poplar also works standalone - and if you do not need the roof-mounted features, the Poplar by itself is a good value with plenty of future upgrade potential.

-Like the other indoor Converge routers, if you have a powered powered USB Hub, you can actually tether up to three mobile hotspots and/or cellphones to a WiFiRanger Poplar router to load balance your usage across multiple providers.
+Like the other indoor Converge routers, if you have a powered USB Hub, you can actually tether up to three mobile hotspots and/or cellphones to a WiFiRanger Poplar router to load balance your usage across multiple providers.

-But in other ways, the Poplar is very basic router - only supporting 2.4GHz 802.11n (Wi-Fi 4), with no 5GHz Wi-Fi compatibility.
+But in other ways, the Poplar is a very basic router - only supporting 2.4GHz 802.11n (Wi-Fi 4), with no 5GHz Wi-Fi compatibility at all.

 For an overview of the full WiFiRanger product line (and a look at some of the software features in common across different devices), see our gear center entry: